 Today, plucking continues in popularity among builders who want to make accurate adjustments and move faster through builds and, guess what, guitar/banjo picks are being used.
 Here, I show how to compare the tensions of neighboring spokes by plucking them.

 After Jude Gerace told me she used banjo picks, I tested every finger pick I could find to determine the best for wheelbuilding.
-Here’s an assortment:
+Here's an assortment:© Fred Kelly Picks

-The winner was no contest: Fred Kelly’s delrin Freedom Pick does it all.
-They are the white one’s above.
-This pick can be fitted on your spoke wrench hand’s ring finger.
+The winner: Fred Kelly's delrin Freedom Pick.
+They are the white one's above.
+This pick can be fitted on your spoke wrench hand's ring finger.
 There it is neatly out of the way for truing and handling.
 When you want to establish tone by plucking, the pick acts like a reinforced fingernail.
 Pluck as hard and as often as you want without strain.
 Delrin produces a clearer, more spoke-only sound than a metal pick, which invites harmonics into the tone.